Ruben-Arushanyan/secure-event-emitter/README.md

 ## The Main Features

 - All event types that the emitter can use must be defined․
-- We can not emit events anywhere without emitterKey․
+- We cannot emit events anywhere without emitterKey․
-- We can define a strict payload structure and emitter can only work with that structured data
+- We can define a validator function to validate the emitted values.

 ## Installation